akvankorlaar/blog-articles/published/Deep Learning Introduction 2.md

 # Output: 3
 ```

 Now the information content is 3 bits.
-So as you can see the entropy increases when the probability of an event decreases.
+So as you can see the entropy of an event increases when the probability of the event decreases.

 # The Cost Function